-The ART should issue in early 2020 an unfavourable opinion on the indexation of regulated service pricing for the 2021 service timetable, published on 13 December 2019.
+The ART issued on 6 February 2020 an unfavourable opinion on the indexation of regulated service pricing for the 2021-2023 service timetable, published on 13 December 2019.
 As of such date, SNCF Réseau will have three months to put forward a new pricing to the ART which will have one month to issue its new opinion.